zzdroide/borgmatic/Readme.md

     6. Delete files excluded from backup, as their contents weren't restored.
         > They contain all zeroes if small, or garbage previously stored in the hard drive.
 [Explanation](https://en.wikipedia.org/wiki/NTFS#Resident_vs._non-resident_attributes).

-    This process is long and complex, and now it's failing for some files (see substep 4 above), and it always lost Alternate Data Streams.
+    This process is long and complex, and now it's failing for some files (see substep 4 above), with ntfs-3g and ntfs3.

+    Also there's the damn NTFS pipe files issue...
+On backup (always) and restore (sometimes)...

+    Also this method always lost Alternate Data Streams.

     So screw it: will go for full ntfsclone, or files only.

 7. If Windows can't mount the restored NTFS partition (Disk Manager shows it as healthy, but most options are greyed out, and `DISKPART> list volume` doesn't show it), check the partition type with `sudo fdisk -l /dev/sdX`.